IndigoUnited/automaton/README.md

 ## Why?

-Many times you find yourself needing to do some repetitive operation, and this is usually the time to quickly bake some script does that.
+You often find yourself needing to do some repetitive operation, and this is usually the time to quickly bake some ad-hoc script.
 Still, from project to project you find yourself needing to reuse some task you had already previously created.

-Automaton eases this process, allowing you to quickly set up an `autofile`, which describes what you want to do, by means of a list of tasks that need to run, in order, for the task as a whole to be done.
+Automaton eases this process, allowing you to quickly set up an `autofile`, which describes what you want to do, by means of an ordered list of tasks that need to run for the task as a whole to be complete.

-A little detail that makes Automaton a powerful tool, is that every `autofile` you create can itself be used by another `autofile`, turning the first one into a single task (imagine tasks are boxes, and you can have boxes within boxes).
-If you are curious, you can take a look at the source code, and check for yourself that even the tasks that Automaton provides built-in are themselves `autofiles`.
+A little detail that makes Automaton a powerful tool, is that every `autofile` you create can itself be used by another `autofile`, turning the first one into a single task (imagine boxes within boxes).
+If you are curious, you can take a look at the source code, and check for yourself that even the tasks that Automaton provides built-in are simple `autofiles`.

 ## Installing